-Support Lifecycle Policy for Windows Azure Cloud
+Support Lifecycle Policy for Microsoft Azure Cloud

-Guest OS Family Policy: Windows Azure will support no fewer than the latest two Guest OS Families for deploying new Cloud Services.
+Guest OS Family Policy: Microsoft Azure will support no fewer than the latest two Guest OS Families for deploying new Cloud Services.
 Microsoft will provide notification 12 months before retiring a Guest OS Family in order to facilitate a smooth transition to a supported Guest OS Family.

-Guest OS Version (Patch Level) Policy: Windows Azure will support only the latest Guest OS Version for each OS Family.
+Guest OS Version (Patch Level) Policy: Microsoft Azure will support only the latest Guest OS Version for each OS Family.
 Customers on the automatic update option always receive the latest Guest OS Version as it is rolled out.
-For customers on the manual update option, Microsoft will provide a 60 day grace period before customers must adopt the latest Guest OS Version in order to continue to use the Cloud Service under the terms of the Windows Azure SLA.
+For customers on the manual update option, Microsoft will provide a 60 day grace period before customers must adopt the latest Guest OS Version in order to continue to use the Cloud Service under the terms of the Microsoft Azure SLA.

 Guest OS Family Version (Patch Level) refers to the MSRC (Microsoft Security and Response Center) patch level for a given Guest OS Family.
-Windows Azure regularly updates every Guest OS family with the latest Security Updates released by MSRC.
+Microsoft Azure regularly updates every Guest OS family with the latest Security Updates released by MSRC.